Avarel/ert-concierge/PAYLOAD.md

 gateway payload object and must have the proper `type` operation set.

 ### Example
 ```typescript
 { "type": "ABCDEFG", ... }
 ```

 # Protocol
+The connecting client should connect with a `ert-concierge` subprotocol.

 Upon connecting, the client must send an appropriate `IDENTIFY` payload within 5 seconds.
 Otherwise, the connection will be dropped.
 Any other payload sent during this period will also immediately drop the connection with either: